Islam in Afghanistan

-Sunni Islam (Hanafi/Deobandi) is the largest and the state religion of the Islamic Emirate of Afghanistan.
+Sunni Islam, mainly the Hanafi school, is the largest and the state religion of the Islamic Emirate of Afghanistan.
 Islam in Afghanistan began to be practiced after the Arab Islamic conquest of Afghanistan from the 7th to the 10th centuries, with the last holdouts to conversion submitting in the late 19th century.
-It was generally accepted by local communities as a replacement of Zoroastrianism and Buddhism, local tribes began converting to the new religion.
-Islam is the official state religion of Afghanistan, with approximately 99.7% of the Afghan population being Muslim.
-Roughly 85% practice Sunni Islam, while around 10% are Shias.
+It was generally accepted by local communities as a replacement of Buddhism and Zoroastrianism, local tribes began converting to the new religion.
+Islam is the official state religion of Afghanistan, with approximately 99.9% of the Afghan population being Muslim.
+Roughly 90% practice Sunni Islam, while the other branch which is around 9.99% are Shias.
 Most Shias belong to the Twelver branch and only a smaller number follow Ismailism.

 After the Islamic conquest of Persia was completed, the Muslim Arabs then began to move towards the lands east of Persia and in 652 captured Herat.
 By the end of the 10th century CE the Turkic Ghaznavids subdued Kabul Shahi kings.